Evocalize/slate/source/includes/_webhook_integration.md

 ### Policies

-- ℹ️ **Duplicate Leads: If any update sent to your server fails, we will retry several times with decreasing frequency until we get a success.
+- ℹ️ **Duplicate Leads: Each lead may be delivered more than once.
+For example, if any update sent to your server fails, we will retry several times with decreasing frequency until we get a success.
 While this helps ensure you receive all of your leads, it can create duplicates on your end so your server should handle deduplication in these cases.
 All leads have a unique `leads[].id` field you can use for the deduplication process.**
 - Any response code in the range of 200 - 299 is considered a success, any other response code is considered a failure and we will attempt to redeliver the lead notification.
 - The HTTPS request will time out after 5 seconds.
 If this happens, delivery is considered a failure and we will attempt